dlaub3/blog/programming/big-o-notation.md

 ---
+quality: medium
+author:
 date: 2018-08-11T00:00:01
 draft: false
-author:
-title: "Big O"
+title: "Big-O"
 description: "A basic overview of Big-O Notation"
-tags: ['big O', 'algorithms']
+tags: ['big-O', 'algorithms']
 categories: ['engineering']
 toc: false
-fresh: false

 ---

-Big O notation is used to  mathematically describe the runtime and memory usage required for an algorithm to process data.
+Big-O notation is used to  mathematically describe the runtime and memory usage required for an algorithm to process data.

-Since Big O is a mathematical expression, it's helpful to brush up on your math skills when studying big O. I recommend [Kahn Academy](https://www.khanacademy.org) for this.
+Since big-O is a mathematical expression, it's helpful to brush up on your math skills when studying big-O. I recommend [Kahn Academy](https://www.khanacademy.org) for this.

 O(1) - Will always run in the same amount of time regardless of the amount of data it's processing.